-- During construction, inspect in-stream diversion for leakage and repair as necessary. - During construction, inspect pump-around practice to ensure flow is adequately diverted through the pump.
-Inspect for leakage and repair as necessary. - During construction, inspect dewatering basin and ensure discharge is not sediment laden. - Inspect discharge point for erosion.
-Repair as necessary. - During construction, periodically check the outlet of the culvert to ensure flow is not sediment laden.
+During construction, inspect in-stream diversion for leakage and repair as necessary.
+Inspect pump-around practice to ensure flow is adequately diverted through the pump.
+Inspect for leakage and repair as necessary.
+Inspect dewatering basin and ensure discharge is not sediment laden.
+Inspect discharge point for erosion.
+Repair as necessary.
+Periodically check the outlet of the culvert to ensure flow is not sediment laden.